OmarK29/Node_Mind_Map/README.md

 - Move, delete, copy, paste, or export the whole selection at once

 ### Multiple Maps
-- Create, rename, and delete maps — all stored locally
+- Create, rename, and delete maps that are all stored locally
 - Switch between maps; each saves its own state automatically

 ### Background (per map)